StevenBlack/vocab/README.md

 ### fulsome
-The word originally meant "disgustingly excessive" or "copious."
-It has evolved to connote disgusting, tasteless and generally repellent.
+Disgusting, tasteless and generally repellent.
 It's often confused to mean the opposite.
-A fulsome beauty exceeds the bounds of moderation and is probably not pretty at all.
-It's a good word to use when you want to insult someone covertly.

 ### fungible
 Easily interchangeable with something else; the opposite of unique.
-One loaf of bread is fungible with another.
-In a recession, some employers find certain employees fungible.

 ### gaffe
 A social blunder, just like a faux pas (see faux pas).
-If you meet the president and call him Your Royal Highness, that's a gaffe.

 ### gainsay